NwaguChima/redux_rtkquery/README.md

 # Getting Started with Create React App

-This BLOG project, basically built to show advanced REDUX toolkit and react setup, Optimizations for performance.
+This BLOG project, basically built to show advanced REDUX toolkit and react setup, Optimizations for performance, and RTK Query.

 ## Available Scripts